Advertisement

 • Serve them with a drizzle of chamoy for the full Mexican experience.

-• Make it fun for grown-ups: Serve with a shot of tequila or white wine on the side for dipping.
+• Make it fun for grown-ups: Serve with a shot of tequila or white wine on the side.

 Mango Strawberry Paletas